joshayoung/joshayoung_website/src/content/2020-06-15-start-with-docker.md

 ---
 title: Start with Docker
 description: Here I describe some of the basic building blocks of Docker and how to get started using it.
+This post outlines tips for using images and building containers.
+In addition, it displays other docker-related tips.
 date: 2020-06-15
 path: /start-with-docker
 tags: ["docker"]